jonnonz1/nz-statute-book/acts/public/2003/ngati-tama-claims-settlement-act-2003.md

   (b) the chairperson of the committee has a casting vote.

 ### 49 Vacancy in membership of committee
-No act or proceeding of the joint advisory committee is invalid merely because of a failure of the governance entity, the Director-General, or the Taranaki/Wanganui Conservation Board to nominate persons as members of the committee under section 42.
+No act or proceeding of the joint advisory committee is invalid merely because of a failure of the governance entity, the Director-General, or the Taranaki/Wanganui conservation board to nominate persons as members of the committee under section 42.

 **Funding provisions**